caiomorozini/caiomorozini/README.md

   - WebCrawlers for Risk analysis

-  - API for hospital clinical engineering (With FastAPI, Flask and REACT)
+  - API for hospital clinical engineering

   - Signal processing from electroencephalographic records of patients with spinal cord injury

-  - Website for calculating TDEE and TMB

 # <p align=center> Technologies